-WHEREAS, The Board of Directors of the Pineywoods Groundwater Conservation District believes that the 2008 Management Plan of the District reflects the best management of the groundwater for the District and meets the requirements of §36.1071 as applicable. and
+WHEREAS, The Board of Directors of the Pineywoods Groundwater Conservation District has determined that the Management Plan (as amended) of the District reflects the best management of the groundwater for the District and meets the requirements of §36.1071 as applicable. and

-WHEREAS, The Board further believes that the description of activities, programs, procedures and rules of the District included in the plan provide performance standards and management objectives necessary to effect the Plan in accordance with §36.1071. and
+WHEREAS, The Board further has determined that the description of activities, programs, procedures and rules of the District included in the plan provide performance standards and management objectives necessary to effect the Plan in accordance with §36.1071. and

-WHEREAS, The Plan includes managed available groundwater, the amount of groundwater being used, desired future conditions for the District as well as addresses recharge. and
+WHEREAS, The Plan addresses modeled available groundwater, the amount of groundwater being used, desired future conditions for the District as well as addresses recharge. and